Levers-Labs/fulcrum-intelligence/tasks_manager/README.md

 3. **Setup GitHub Integration:**

-Install the Prefect Cloud GitHub App:
+Follow the [Prefect Cloud GitHub Integration guide](https://docs.prefect.io/v3/how-to-guides/deployments/store-flow-code#prefect-cloud-github-integration) to set up GitHub access:

 - Go to your Prefect Cloud workspace
 - Navigate to Settings → Integrations → GitHub
 - Click "Install GitHub App" and authorize access to the `Levers-Labs/fulcrum-intelligence` repository
+- Ensure the integration has access to the repository containing your flow code

 4. **Setup Database Network Access (if required):**